-On behalf of the Pacific Northwest Regional Economic Analysis Project (PNREAP) in partnership with the Rural Studies Program, Oregon State University, greetings and welcome to the Oregon Regional Economic Analysis Project.
-Using the interactive regional economic tools of analysis at your disposal on this website, we invite you to conduct your own research to examine and assess changing economic conditions and trends of your county or region of interest.
+On behalf of the Pacific Northwest Regional Economic Analysis Project (PNREAP), greetings and welcome to the Oregon Regional Economic Analysis Project.
+Using the interactive regional economic tools of analysis at your disposal on this website, we invite you to conduct your own research to examine and assess changing economic conditions and trends of counties or regions within Oregon.

 The Pacific Northwest Regional Economic Analysis Project (PNREAP) is a not-for-profit 501(c)(3) corporation organized to foster and further sound regional economic research, analysis, education, outreach and decision-making.
 By exploiting web-enabled technologies PNREAP endeavors to empower people to expedite the distillation, portrayal, analysis and interpretation of regional economic data.

 The regional economic research tools and analytical techniques created by PNREAP offer users a portal to more quickly and efficiently explore, discover and understand our fluctuating, dynamic and ever-changing regional economies.
 PNREAP supports and collaborates with local and regional economic development, research, and educational institutions nationwide.

 If your interests align with examining broader trends across the Oregon's regional landscape, apply the interactive diagnostics available at the "click of a mouse" and select from among an assortment of principal indicators of major importance:

 Investigate a topic all too often overlooked relating to how the changing mix and role of property income, transfer payments, earned income, and their contributions to growth, have transformed the Oregon regional economy against the backdrop of changes nationwide.